Continuous Verification Report - An Overview¶

 Score details present each of the metrics and their behavior over the period of the canary run.
 The default view of the details presents the user with the metrics that are tagged as critical or on the watch list that has failed the canary comparison.

-As configured Comparison and Baseline versions, Based on configured versions opsmx compares and analysis both log data, displays the score and any differnce between version1 and version2 , it displays the version2 only.
+As configured Comparison and Baseline versions, Based on configured versions opsmx compares and analysis both log data, displays the score and any differnce between baseline and release version.

 Autopilot Log Analysis and Risk Scoring

 As shown in the following diagram, the canary run has a score of 0, and the default view presents system.mem.used metric as high ranking as well as tagged as critical that failed the canary test.

 Metrics are grouped based on the service as well as system level metrics based on network, compute, disk and memory.
 This grouping allows users to identify high ranking groups and low scoring groups to diagnose the issues.

 Selecting individual metric in the list shows details of the metric with its statistics, box plots and behavior over the period of canary.
 Each of the metrics rows has additional details on bucket scores.
 Each bucket is a timeslice that is used in comparison that allows users to identify trends or a subset of load that could be causing a problem with the new build.

 Every metric is ranked based on their particular effect on the service behavior as well as the difference between canary and baseline versions.